Property Law Department

 The experienced paralegal both clients and solicitors want to work with.

 Louise manages her own case load, while assisting Simon Barrett, the Head of Property Law, with higher value and more complex residential matters.

 During the 20 years she has worked within the Property Law Department, Louise has acquired a sound knowledge of all aspects of residential conveyancing, re-mortgages and transfers of equity.

 Louise has built up a large client base, particularly in London, many of whom regularly turn to Louise for assistance with leasehold properties and investment portfolios.
 She also works closely with property developers seeking to sell new plots, which involves the drafting of new leases and transfers of part.

 Louise’s deep understanding of the complexities of conveyancing, attention to detail, love of problem solving and proactive approach, particularly when working closely with clients, have made her a much sought-after paralegal.

-A long-standing member of the team, Louise has been a paralegal within the Property Law Department since joining Horsey Lightly in 1999.
-Prior to joining us, Louise completed a Bachelor’s degree in Management Studies.
+A long-standing member of the team, Louise has been a paralegal within the Property Law Department since joining Horsey Lightly Solicitors in 1999.
+Prior to joining us, Louise completed a Bachelor of Management Studies.

 Some of Louise’s work highlights

 - Successfully negotiating a plot development with a management company, that entailed converting a hotel into three freehold houses with additional new build plots in a gated development.